-Issue twenty-six of HAL JORDAN AND THE GREEN LANTERN CORPS was the start of the title’s new arc “Fall of the Gods”, which if you follow Robert Venditti (writer) on Twitter he’s teased a little here and there.
-I’ll raise my hand and say that I’ve been a bit wishy-washy on this title since around issue six or seven, and I dropped it for a while before picking it back up and then dropping it again… BUT as Randy Quaid’s character – Russell Casse – said in Independence Day, “Hello, boys!
+Issue twenty-six of HAL JORDAN AND THE GREEN LANTERN CORPS was the start of the title’s new arc “Fall of the Gods,” which if you follow Robert Venditti (writer) on Twitter he’s teased this arc a little here and there.
+I’ll raise my hand and say that I’ve been a bit wishy-washy on this title since around issue six or seven, and I dropped it for a while before picking it back up and then dropping it again, BUT as Randy Quaid’s character – Russell Casse – said in Independence Day, “Hello, boys!
 I’m BAAAAAACK!”

 This arc REALLY had my attention since its solicitation:

 “FALL OF THE GODS” part one!
 Ancient hunters awaken across the cosmos to end Highfather and the New Gods!
 Hal Jordan and the Green Lantern Corps draw the line between gods, but that won’t stop the body count as the most powerful deities in the universe go to war.

 Whenever we’re talking characters on such a power level that the “Most Powerful Weapon in the Universe” – a Green Lantern Power Ring – seems like a squirt gun to them, we’re talking something massive.
 And massive in an already massive book equals something I’m going to check out, and man did this issue not disappoint.
 Right off the bat we’re introduced to these “ancient hunters,” and they have a very unique and cool eye appealing design that goes to the amazing talent of Rafa Sandoval (artist.)